Concessionary fares and free travel

 - have suffered a loss of limbs

-- are registered blind or partially sighted
+- are registered blind or partially sighted - there's information about registration on the Royal National Institute of Blind People website

 - are an injured veteran with mobility problems.